-Chlamydia are very small bacteria that live within our cells and hide there; in this respect they are similar to toxoplasmas.
-It is known that some strains of these bacteria can cause persistent infections of the respiratory tract, and it is also suspected that chronic chlamydial disease can lead to vascular occlusion and joint inflammation similar to rheumatic diseases.
+Chlamydia are small bacteria that live within our cells and hide there; in this respect they act like Toxoplasma.
+It is known that some strains of these bacteria can cause persistent infections of the respiratory tract, and it is also suspected that a chronic chlamydial disease can lead to vascular occlusion and joint inflammation similar to rheumatic diseases.
 Another strain is one of the most common sexually transmitted pathogens and causes infections of the genital organs.
 This often goes unnoticed, but it can also lead to inflammation of the urethra, painful abdominal inflammation and infertility.

-It is less well known, however, that chlamydia can apparently also trigger longterm chronic diseases with a wide range of symptoms such as fatigue, coughing, chronic sinus infections, visual disturbances and burning eyes, pains of joints, spine and tendons.
-Internal organs can also be affected, resulting in a burning sensation in the stomach area and heart stitches.
-Anyone looking for "Brockmann" and "Chlamydia" online will quickly find an interesting article by Dr. Silke Brockmann with a detailed description of the symptoms.
-As with toxoplasmosis, it is not individual symptoms that are decisive for diagnosing the disease, but their combination.
-The following additional list is based Silke Brockmann's observations and has proven to be useful.
-The download is free of charge.
+What is less well known, however, is that chlamydia can apparently also trigger long-term chronic diseases with a variety of symptoms such as tiredness, coughing, chronic sinus infections, visual disturbances and burning eyes, pain in the joints, spine and tendons.
+Internal organs can also be affected, causing a burning sensation in the stomach area and heart stitches.
+Anyone looking for "Brockmann" and "Chlamydia" will find an interesting article by Dr. Silke Brockmann with a detailed description of the symptoms.
+As with Toxoplasmosis, it is not the individual symptoms that are decisive, but their combination.
+The following additional list is based on the observations of Dr. Silke Brockmann, the download is free of charge.

-The frequency of infections with chlamydia increases with age, for Chlamydophila pneumonia it is around 60%.
-It is unknown how often this leads to a chronic illness.
-The clinical picture is less common among my patients and a bit less aggressive than chronic active toxoplasmosis, but it can imitate some of the symptoms and thus make the diagnosis more difficult or interfere with the success of the treatment.
-As with toxoplasmas, the importance of chronic chlamydia infections has been underestimated so far.
+The frequency of chlamydial infections increases with age, up to 60%, but it is still unknown how often this results in chronic illness.
+The clinical picture is less common among my patients and less aggressive than chronic active toxoplasmosis, but it can imitate it in some aspects and thus make the diagnosis more difficult or interfere with the success of the treatment.
+As with Toxoplasma, the importance of chronic chlamydial infections has so far been underestimated.

-If a chronically active toxoplasmosis and a chronically active chlamydial infection are present at the same time, it is advisable to treat the chlamydial infection first.
-The reason is that Chlamydia cause far fewer relapses than Toxoplasma.
-During the first Chlamydia therapy, only a few chlamydia-specific symptoms such as coughing, burning eyes or tendon pain will probably improve at first, the remaining symptoms will then improve as a result of the Toxoplasmosis therapy.
-I would like to urgently recommend this treatment sequence - if Toxoplasmosis is treated first while the immune system is still weakened by both diseases, a Toxoplasmosis relapse may occur early, perhaps already during the following Chlamydia therapy.
+In case that a chronically active Toxoplasmosis and a chronically active chlamydial infection are active at the same time, it is advisable to treat the chlamydial infection first.
+The reason is that chlamydial infections cause far fewer relapses than Toxoplasma.
+During the Chlamydia therapy, probably only a few chlamydia-specific symptoms such as coughing, burning eyes or tendon pain will improve at first, the other symptoms will only improve with Toxoplasmosis therapy.
+I would like to recommend this sequence of treatment urgently.

-Ultimately, in the case of chronic infections, it makes sense to take into account that a weakened immune system may not only lose control over one pathogen, but also over several.
-An immune system may initially be weakened by toxoplasmosis, but it can subsequently also lose control over other germs such as chlamydia or herpes viruses, e.g. CMV or EBV.
-As a result, the clinical picture may widen, the disease intensity may increase and a successful therapy becomes more difficult - but in many cases it is still possible.
+Ultimately, in the case of chronic infections, it must be taken into account that a weakened immune system may not only lose control over one pathogen, but also over several.
+An immune system may initially be weakened by toxoplasma, but it can subsequently also lose control over other germs such as chlamydia, Borrelia or herpes viruses, e.g. CMV or EBV - many combinations are possible.
+As a result, the clinical picture may widen, the intensity of the disease can increase and a successful therapy becomes more difficult - but in many cases it is still possible.

 Additional Checklist Chlamydia